 Encryption in Transit: By default, our survey collectors have Transport Layer Security (TLS) enabled to encrypt respondent traffic.
 All other communications with the GoodDay platform are sent over TLS connections, which protects communications by using both server authentication and data encryption.
 This ensures that user data in transit is safe, secure, and available only to intended recipients.

 Logging and Auditing: Central logging systems capture and archive all internal systems access including any failed authentication attempts.

 Testing: System functionality and design changes are verified in an isolated test “sandbox” environment and subject to functional and security testing prior to deployment to active production systems.

 GoodDay uses proven transport layer security (TLS) technology from the most trusted providers to encrypt all data transmissions between your device and our servers, commonly referred to as on-the-wire encryption.
-TLS technology is designed to protect your information by establishing trust of our servers through a trusted third party, and GoodDay.work – Security Statement / July 2017 then creating a secure channel through which your data can pass to our servers protected from malicious actors.
+TLS technology is designed to protect your information by establishing trust of our servers through a trusted third party, and then creating a secure channel through which your data can pass to our servers protected from malicious actors.
 We also use AES 256 encryption before data is durably stored, commonly referred to as at-rest-encryption.
 A dedicated firewall provides a strong barrier of network security from the internet and we utilize Amazon’s S3 service to store and serve uploaded files.

 We have implemented policies and procedures designed to ensure that your data is secure and backed up to multiple physical locations.
 Our team is continually evaluating new security threats and implementing updated countermeasures designed to prevent unauthorized access to or unplanned downtime of the Subscription Service.
 Access to all production systems and data is limited to authorized members of the GoodDay Technical Operations team.

-If you have any question or security concerns please contact us at firstname.lastname@example.org
+If you have any questions or security concerns, please contact us at firstname.lastname@example.org